 Students are accepted for graduate study in psychology only if judged by a departmental committee to be qualified to complete a doctoral degree, and programs of study are planned with this goal in mind; the master's sequence is generally developed as an integral part of the doctoral program with special attention given to the plans and needs of each student.
 Additional details are given under the doctoral program as outlined below.
 There is no terminal master's program.

-Factors given major consideration for admission to the graduate program at the first–year level include (1) an approved bachelor's degree from a recognized college or university, (2) a junior–senior undergraduate grade–point average of 3.20 or better in academic studies, (3) undergraduate courses in experimental psychology and statistics, (4) satisfactory scores on the Graduate Record Examination General Test and Subject Test in Psychology, and (5) approval by a departmental committee.
-The same factors are considered for entrance at an advanced level, plus a record of scholarly achievements in the graduate study of psychology.
+Factors given major consideration for admission to the graduate program at the first–year level include (1) an approved bachelor's degree from a recognized college or university, (2) a junior–senior undergraduate grade–point average of 3.20 or better in academic studies, (3) undergraduate courses in experimental psychology and statistics, (4) satisfactory scores on the Graduate Record Examination General Test, (5) favorable evaluations of the applicant by three referees, preferably instructors in the applicants undergraduate major; and (6) approval by a departmental committee.
 That an applicant has achieved the above is not sufficient for admission.
 The number of applicants with superior qualifications exceeds the number of students that can be accommodated.

 The department is especially interested in quality students and generally accepts them regardless of their undergraduate majors provided that they have adequate background for graduate study in psychology.
 Students meeting only the requirements for admission to provisional status are not generally accepted.

 To meet individual needs, every student has a guidance committee with the student's advisor as chairperson.
 The committee develops a program of studies in consultation with the student.
-In the doctoral program, a comprehensive examination is required.
+Students who are accepted into the doctoral program will fulfill the following program requirements for the degree:

 There is no general language requirement.
 Where acquaintance with a foreign language is necessary for advancing the special interest of a particular student, the guidance committee may impose foreign language requirements.

 Psychology graduate students may participate in advanced graduate training through a concentration in Quantitative Methodology and Evaluation Science (QMES).
 Students selecting this concentration must complete two prerequisite courses, three advanced training courses, and one student-developed project under the supervision of two members of the Quantitative Methodology and Evaluation Science faculty.
-For additional information on specific requirements, refer to the Quantitative Methodology and Evaluation Science Web site at www.psychology.msu.edu/GraduateProgram/Quant.htm.
+Transfer Credits